keylime/enhancements/73-offline-attestation.md

 -->

-- Add functionality on the `registrar` to record (in a tamper-resistant transparency log) the association between the EK and AIK (i.e.
+- Add functionality on the `registrar` to record (in a tamper-resistant transparency log) the association between the EK and AK (i.e.
 `tpm2_makecredential`).
-- Add functionality on the `registrar` to record (in a time-series like persistent datastore) all the information required to check the association of EK and AIK.
+- Add functionality on the `registrar` to record (in a time-series like persistent datastore) all the information required to check the association of EK and AK.
 - Add functionality on the `verifier` to record (in a time-series like persistent datastore) all the information needed to perform attestation standlone and offline (i.e., quotes and MB/IMA logs).